JinkiJung/Tasc/docs/source/basicConcept.rst

 Condition
 ^^^^^^^^^^^^
 Condition is a deterministic criteria triggered by a range of State change.
-For example *before* states the termination condition of Tasc.
+For example *until* states the termination condition of Tasc.
-To be more specific *before* performs as a trigger that the termination condition should be checked where the actual validation of the condition is performed by *then*.
+To be more specific *until* performs as a trigger that the termination condition should be checked where the actual validation of the condition is performed by *then*.

 Instruction
 ^^^^^^^^^^^^